MetaMask/metamask-mobile/app/component-library/components/CellContainerMultiSelectItem/README.md

-# CellContainerMultiSelectOption
+# CellContainerMultiSelectItem

-CellContainerMultiSelectOption is a wrapper component typically used for multi-select scenarios.
+CellContainerMultiSelectItem is a wrapper component typically used for multi-select scenarios.

 ## Props